-Financial assets at "fair value through profit or loss" are either classified as "held for trading" or "designated at fair value through profit or loss" financial assets held for trading.
+Financial assets at fair value through profit or loss are either classified as "held for trading" or "designated at fair value through profit or loss".
 A financial asset is classified in this category if acquired principally for the purpose of selling in the short term or if so designated by management and its performance is evaluated on a fair value basis, in accordance with the Partnership's documented risk management or investment strategy.
-The Partnership has designated cash as "fair value through profit or loss".
+The Partnership has designated cash as fair value through profit or loss.